takwas/blog-src/content/python-nigeria-first-meetup.md

 She also pointed out that there haven't been many PyCons in Africa; the only ones having held in South Africa and Namibia.
 It was interesting to know that Nigerias' would be the first in West Africa.

-There was a consensus, it was just as Aisha had suggested.
+There was a consensus; it was just as Aisha had suggested.
 A committee (made up of volunteers) was then setup to begin planning towards the event.

 <br/>